Call +44(0)161 941 4000

 The question of targeting to the public was a key consideration in this case.
 Judge Birss determined that whilst it was an inherent function of the internet that users could lawfully access non-UK radio streams (like those in category 3 radio stations) through conventional searches, the actions of TuneIn crossed the line by targeting the UK public by providing commercialised links to streamed radio content.

 Our specialist intellectual property disputes team routinely advises on a broad range of disputes relating to copyright along with other intellectual property disputes relating to trademarks, patents, confidential information and data protection.
 The team is also highly skilled at advising on design rights and reputation management issues and are regularly instructed by clients from the arts, media, textile and clothing sectors in the UK and internationally.
-If you need advice on copyright or other intellectual property infringements, please do not hesitate to contact a member of the team today.
+If you need advice on copyright or other intellectual property infringements, please do not hesitate to contact a member of the team by email or by calling our team on 0161 941 4000.